boguszjelinski/kern/README.md

 # Kern
 This repository contains a subproject of Kabina - Kern minibus dispatcher, which finds the optimal assignment plan for trip requests and available buses.
+This dispatcher can serve several hundred thousand passengers per hour while running on a regular PC.

 Kern dispatcher consists of three main components:
 * **solver**, which allocates passengers to free cabs ([Hungarian](https://en.wikipedia.org/wiki/Hungarian_algorithm) and [Least Cost Method](https://www.educationlessons.co.in/notes/least-cost-method) are used)